Mastitis is an inflammation of the breast parenchyma and possibly associated tissues (areola, nipple, subcutaneous [SC] fat).

 Nausea ± vomiting

-Localized breast tenderness, heat, swelling, and redness
+Localized breast tenderness, firmness, heat, swelling, and redness

 Possible breast mass

-O91.23 Nonpurulent mastitis associated with lactation
+O91.211 Nonpurulent mastitis associated with pregnancy, first trimester

 Sign up for a 10-day FREE Trial now and receive full access to all content.